-The infrastructure and a set of APIs used by iOS and third-party apps to store and retrieve passwords, keys, and other sensitive credentials.
+The infrastructure and a set of APIs used by Apple operating systems and third-party apps to store and retrieve passwords, keys, and other sensitive credentials.

-Encrypting one key with another. iOS uses NIST AES key wrapping, in accordance with RFC 3394.
+Encrypting one key with another. iOS and iPadOS use NIST AES key wrapping, in accordance with RFC 3394.

-On Mac computers with a two-stage boot architecture, code that’s invoked by the Boot ROM, and in turn loads iBoot, as part of the secure boot chain.
+On Mac computers with a two-stage boot architecture, LLB contains the code that’s invoked by the Boot ROM and that in turn loads iBoot, as part of the secure boot chain.

 Part of the encryption key hierarchy that helps provide for a secure and instant wipe.
-On iOS, iPadOS, tvOS, and watchOS, the media key wraps the metadata on the data volume (and thus without it access to all per-file keys is impossible, rendering files protected with Data Protection inaccessible).
-On macOS, the media key wraps the keying material, all metadata, and data on the FileVault protected volume.
-In either case wipe of the media key renders encrypted data inaccessible.
+In iOS, iPadOS, tvOS, and watchOS, the media key wraps the metadata on the data volume (and thus without it access to all per-file keys is impossible, rendering files protected with Data Protection inaccessible).
+In macOS, the media key wraps the keying material, all metadata, and data on the FileVault protected volume.
+In either case, wipe of the media key renders encrypted data inaccessible.

-The subsystem in the SoC that controls the interface between the SoC and its main memory.
+The subsystem in a system on chip that controls the interface between the system on chip and its main memory.

-A service that lets the user remotely manage enrolled devices.
-Once a device is enrolled, the user can use the MDM service over the network to configure settings and perform other tasks on the device without user interaction.
+A service that lets an administrator remotely manage enrolled devices.
+After a device is enrolled, the user can use the MDM service over the network to configure settings and perform other tasks on the device without user interaction.

 Nonvolatile flash memory.

-The 256-bit key used to encrypt a file on the file system using AES128-XTS, where the 256-bit is split to provide both the 128-bit tweak key and the 128-bit cipher key.
+The key used by Data Protection to encrypt a file on the file system.
 The per-file key is wrapped by a class key and is stored in the fileʼs metadata.

-A plist signed by Apple that contains a set of entities and entitlements allowing apps to be installed and tested on an iOS device.
-A development Provisioning Profile lists the devices that a developer has chosen for ad hoc distribution, and a distribution Provisioning Profile contains the app ID of an enterprise-developed app.
+A property list (.plist file) signed by Apple that contains a set of entities and entitlements allowing apps to be installed and tested on an iOS or iPadOS device.
+A development provisioning profile lists the devices that a developer has chosen for ad hoc distribution, and a distribution provisioning profile contains the app ID of an enterprise-developed app.

 A mathematical representation of the direction and width of the ridges extracted from a portion of a fingerprint.

-Dedicated bits in the Secure Enclave AES engine that get appended to the UID when generating keys from the UID.
+Dedicated bits in the Secure Enclave AES Engine that get appended to the UID when generating keys from the UID.
 Each software seed bit has a corresponding lock bit.
-The Secure Enclave Boot ROM and OS can independently change the value of each software seed bit as long as the corresponding lock bit hasn’t been set.
-Once the lock bit is set, neither the software seed bit nor the lock bit can be modified.
+The Secure Enclave Boot ROM and operating system can independently change the value of each software seed bit as long as the corresponding lock bit hasn’t been set.
+After the lock bit is set, neither the software seed bit nor the lock bit can be modified.
 The software seed bits and their locks are reset when the Secure Enclave reboots.

 An integrated circuit (IC) that incorporates multiple components into a single chip.
-The application processor, Secure Enclave and other coprocessors are components of the SoC.
+The Application Processor, the Secure Enclave, and other coprocessors are components of the SoC.

-Combines cryptographic keys built into hardware with an online service to ensure that only legitimate software from Apple, appropriate to supported devices, is supplied and installed at upgrade time.
+A process that combines cryptographic keys built into hardware with an online service to check that only legitimate software from Apple, appropriate to supported devices, is supplied and installed at upgrade time.

 The process by which a user’s passcode is turned into a cryptographic key and strengthened with the device’s UID.
-This ensures that a brute-force attack must be performed on a given device, and thus is rate limited and can’t be performed in parallel.
+This process helps ensure that a brute-force attack must be performed on a given device, and thus is rate limited and can’t be performed in parallel.
 The tangling algorithm is PBKDF2, which uses AES keyed with the device UID as the pseudorandom function (PRF) for each iteration.

-Unified Extensible Firmware Interface, a replacement technology for BIOS to connect firmware to the operating system of a computer.
+Unified Extensible Firmware Interface, a replacement technology for BIOS to connect firmware to a computer’s operating system.

 A string of characters that identifies a web-based resource.

-The kernel at the heart of the iOS and macOS operating systems.
-It’s assumed to be trusted, and enforces security measures such as code signing, sandboxing, entitlement checking, and ASLR.
+The kernel at the heart of the Apple operating systems.
+It’s assumed to be trusted, and it enforces security measures such as code signing, sandboxing, entitlement checking, and Address Space Layout Randomization (ASLR).